Kirill Kaprizov Game Preview: Wild vs. Rangers

 Kaprizov Season Stats Insights

-- In 10 games this season, Kaprizov has averaged 22:09 on the ice, while putting up a plus-minus rating of -5.
+- In 12 games this season, Kaprizov has a plus-minus of -6, while averaging 21:54 on the ice per game.

-- Kaprizov has a goal in three of 10 contests this year, but no multi-goal games so far.
+- Kaprizov has a goal in four games this year through 12 games played, but has not had multiple goals in any of those games.

-- Kaprizov has a point in six of 10 games this year, with multiple points in two of them.
+- Kaprizov has recorded a point in a game eight times this year over 12 games played, with multiple points in two games.

-- Kaprizov has had an assist in a game four times this season over 10 games played, with multiple assists in two games.
+- Kaprizov has an assist in five of 12 games so far this year, with multiple assists in two of them.

-- The implied probability is 40% that Kaprizov goes over his points prop total based on the odds.
+- Kaprizov's odds on his points over/under carry an implied probability of 37% that he hits the over.

-- Kaprizov has an implied probability of 50% of going over his assist prop bet, based on the odds.
+- The implied probability of Kaprizov going over his assist prop bet, based on the odds, is 45.5%.

 Sign up for Underdog fantasy today.